FAQ Seattle University Tournament

 For elementary school debaters, You can participate in debate on Sunday in person only.
 We expect 12 to 20 teams.

-Saturday in person, 3 rounds plus finals, expected 80-100 teams (in May, 20-30 teams).
-Congress has 5 to 10 students.
+Saturday in person, 4 rounds, expected 80-100 teams (in May, 20-30 teams).

 DROP OFF CHILD?